codegold79/100DaysOfCode/log.md

 > you need light-locker from the repos.
 And haikarainen/light and Stark/siji.
 Light locker is for locking your computer when you close your lid.
 Light is for the backlight.
 And siji is an icon font.

 **Link(s) to Work**

+### Day 11: Friday, August 9, 2019

+**Today's Progress**: The goal was to get the function keys to be able to adjust the backlight levels on my screen.
+I followed the instructions from (FOSS Fix Brightness Control)[https://itsfoss.com/fix-brightness-ubuntu-1310/] but it didn't work.
+I commented out `bindsym XF86MonBrightnessUp exec light -A 5` because in the CLI, `light -A 5` doesn't change the setting (displayed when typing just `light`).
+I followed other instructions such as the one (here)[https://askubuntu.com/questions/47364/laptop-brightness-problem-on-toshiba-portege-r705-p35], but to no avail.

+**Thoughts** I guess my 100 days of code can be spent configuring Ubuntu as there is so much that can be done.

+**Link(s) to Work**